-Bruna Rangel Lima Shows Off Incredible Booty In Wide Mesh Cover-Up
+Bruna Rangel Lima Shows Off Incredible Booty In Revealing Mesh Cover-Up

 In the second image, Bruna turned to face the camera head-on.
 She leaned against the railing with her right elbow and unbalanced her weight so that one hip was cocked, accentuating her stunning hourglass shape.

 She leaned her head to one side and gently tousled her hair with her fingers.
-Her left arm relaxed by her side, forearm resting against the roundness of her rear.
+Her left arm relaxed by her side, with her forearm resting against the roundness of her rear.

-The front of the bikini was constructed of two small triangles of fabric with a leafy, tropical pattern dotted with pink flowers on a bright white base.
-It was cinched behind her neck and across her torso with thin strings, and her voluptuous breasts spilled out on all sides, leaving little to the imagination.
+The front of the bikini had two small triangles of fabric with a leafy, tropical pattern dotted with pink flowers on a bright white base.
+It was cinched behind her neck and across her torso with thin strings, and her voluptuous breasts left little to the imagination.

-Her bust was pushed together, exposing her killer cleavage and tanned decolletage.
+Her bust was pushed together, highlighting her killer cleavage and tanned decolletage.

-Bruna tagged her swimwear line, Brukini’s in the caption, as well as indicating that the shoot occurred in California.
+Bruna tagged her swimwear line, Brukinis, in the caption.
+She also suggested that the shoot occurred in California.

 As reported by The Inquisitr, just recently she posted an image from Puerto Rico, in which she displayed her famous tanned buns while sunbathing on the roof of a Jeep.